vladislav-morozov/econometrics-2/README.md

 This repository contains the lecture materials and supporting content for the undergraduate course *Advanced Econometrics (Econometrics II)* that I offered at the University of Bonn.

+The course builds on the basic econometrics course in three directions:

+1. Considering both causal inference and forecasting.
+2. Introducing further empirical methods.
+3. Discussing the underlying theory.

-The course builds on foundational econometrics and expands in three primary directions: the difference between causal inference and forecasting, introducing further empirical methods, and deeper theoretical underpinnings of econometric techniques.
-It is designed for students with prior exposure to basic statistics and econometrics.
+The course is designed for students with prior exposure to basic statistics and econometrics.
 The empirical illustrations are implemented in Python.

 ## Course Information

 **Instructor:** Vladislav Morozov

 **Course Website:** <https://vladislav-morozov.github.io/econometrics-2/>

 **Level:** Undergraduate

 **Prerequisites:** Prior coursework in statistics and econometrics

 **Current course status**: In progress, these materials get updated regularly